carpentries-incubator/SDC-EEGLAB/_episodes/09-ICA_analysis.md

 #### **How can we identify cortical components?**

 We can examine which ICs account for specific ERP patterns by comparing the scalp ERPs (with topographies) to the IC ERP envelope plots.
-In order to accomplish this we can load segmented files one at a time and examine which ICs account for various ERPs patterns.
+In order to accomplish this we can load segmented files one at a time and examine which ICs account for various ERP patterns.
 Let's start with sub-s01.

 ![load ll browse ]({{ page.root }}/fig/eeglab_load_ic_test.png)

 #### **Examine the scalp ERP waveform with topographical maps**

-By plotting the ERPs of all that channels overlayed one on top of the other we get and understanding of the voltage distribution at each time point along the ERP period.
+By plotting the ERPs of all the channels overlayed one on top of the other we get an understanding of the voltage distribution at each time point along the ERP period.
 Further by plotting the topographical map at specific time points we see the spatial distribution of the voltages over time.
-It is important to note hear that at the scalp the ERP voltage pattern appear to move around the surface of the scalp.
+It is important to note here that at the scalp the ERP voltage pattern appears to move around the surface of the scalp.

 ![ic id menu]({{ page.root }}/fig/eeglab_ic_id_scalp_menu_crop.png)